LGN520/farreach-public/docs/netreach-voting.md

 	+ Remove notified key in PUTREQ_PS
 	+ Remove cached keys in server
 	+ Remove listener for triggerred backup in server
-- Update operations related with clone/recirculate
+- DEPRECATED: Update operations related with recirculate
-	+ NOTE: clone/recirculate/resubmit will use the original packet before ingress pipeline even if we change some packet header fields in ingress pipeline
+	+ NOTE: resubmit will use the original packet before ingress pipeline even if we change some packet header fields in ingress pipeline
 	+ Remove PUTREQ_RU, instead we use PUTREQ + meta.is_putreq_ru of 1 to distinguish it (port_forward_tbl)
 	+ Update MATs for PUTREQ_RU (val.p4 for value and vallen, key.p4, valid.p4, dirty.p4, seq.p4 for seq and savedseq, vote.p4, lock.p4)
 	+ Use meta fields to store seq and is_assigned (thus we can carry the information with recirculated pkt) instead of in packet header
+- Use recirculate instead of resubmit (resubmitted packet cannot be resubmitted again)
+	+ NOTE: recirculate will use the packet after ingress deparser?
+	+ Use PUTREQ_RU instead of meta.is_putreq_ru
+	+ Re-update MATs for PUTREQ_RU
+	+ Use packet header fields to store seq and is_assigned

 ## In-switch eviction mechanism